pixelunion/validetta/README.md

   disableNative: true
   // By default the plugin will apply a 'novalidate' attribute to the target form

+  validationClass: 'form-input',
+  // Class of elements to be validated

   inputWrapperClass: 'form-field',
   // Class of the parent container we want to append the error message to